 Making a habit of checking your passbook is one of the best ways to protect your money and spot any issues early.

 Try to get into a routine of updating and reviewing your passbook regularly.
-Perhaps once a month, or after you’ve made several transactions, take a few minutes to look at the entries.
-It’s like checking your homework – a quick review can catch small mistakes before they become bigger problems.
+Perhaps once a month, or after you’ve made several transactions, take a few minutes to examine the entries.
+This proactive measure can identify minor discrepancies before they escalate into more significant issues.

 Comparing with Your Own Records and Messages

-Don’t rely solely on your passbook.
-It’s a good idea to keep your own simple records, such as noting down major deposits or withdrawals in a small notebook.
+Avoid relying solely on your passbook.
+It is advisable to maintain your own records, such as documenting major deposits or withdrawals in a small notebook.
 Also, compare your passbook entries with any transaction alerts you receive via text message or email from your bank.
-Holding onto receipts from cash deposits or ATM withdrawals is also a very smart move, as these are excellent proofs.
+Holding onto receipts from cash deposits or ATM withdrawals is also highly advisable, as these are valuable evidence.

 Your Step-by-Step Guide to Fixing Passbook Errors

-If you do find an error, stay calm.
-Follow these steps to get it sorted out effectively.
+If you do find an error, it is important to remain composed.
+Follow these steps to resolve it effectively.

 Step 1: Gather All Your Details (Passbook, Receipts, Transaction Proofs)